Christine Ay Tjoe: Style and technique

 Ay Tjoe works with various mediums, including painting, printmaking, soft sculptures, and large-scale installations.
 While at the Bandung Institute of Technology, she studied diverse art techniques such as intaglio printing and graphic arts.
 Initially specializing in printmaking, she later explored intaglio drypoint prints, woodcuts, and textiles.
 She only began painting later in her career.
 In an interview with Studio International, Ay Tjoe expressed, "It doesn't matter what the medium is, as long as the process is drawing.
 I will always treat every medium as paper and pencil."
 After experimenting with different art methods, she transitioned from creating drypoint works on paper to using oil bar on canvas, which is now one of her signature styles.

 Drawing on Southeast Asia's cultural diversity and ethnic heritage, her works follow themes based on Christian narratives and spiritual concepts, often emphasizing human imperfections and the duality of existence.
-Faith is a significant motivating factor in Ay Tjoe's art, which she has described as a 'God-given task'.
+Ay Tjoe has stated that her Christian faith influences some of her artistic themes.
 Her works frequently feature strong lines and abstract figurative elements.
-She employs brushstroke techniques to create transitions from rough to smooth textures, sometimes breaking into visual harmony.
-Through layered abstract imagery, Ay Tjoe conveys emotions such as melancholy, struggle, pain, and happiness using clusters of color.
-She balances positive and negative space and color to suggest the interconnectivity of humanity and nature.
+She uses varied brushstroke techniques that produce shifts in texture within her works.
+Her works often include layered imagery and clusters of color.
+Her compositions frequently explore the use of positive and negative space and contrasting colors.

 Beginning in 2010, the color palette of her paintings shifted, transitioning from primarily muted and earthy tones to brighter hues, such as: rose, pale pink, vermilion, ochre, and rich brown.
 This shift contributed to a more intimate feel in her compositions.
 An example is the painting The Curious Hole, created around the time her first child was born.
 It has been interpreted as depicting a sense of beginning – a delicate representation of the exhilaration of birth and the fragility of newborn life.

 In the painting The Workers, Ay Tjoe utilized the intaglio drypoint technique and experimented with line architecture and form.
 Engaging directly with the piece, she used her hands to rub the lines, creating mixes of color fields.
 The Workers explores the sensation of polar opposites, particularly between loneliness and joy, often rendered dramatically with black and white compositions.
 Through this painting, Ay Tjoe has discussed the significance of teamwork and partnership, especially emphasizing the value of earnest collaboration to foster kindness, faith, hope, and love.